Discover the gay area of Bangkok including the best gay bars, places to stay, where to eat, things to do and more…

 The best bars and clubs in Silom

-For a small area, the gay neighbourhood of Bangkok packs in a lot!
+For a small area, the gay neighborhood of Bangkok packs in a lot!
 There are many small bars, clubs, restaurants and even Go-Go bars all within walking distance of each other.
-These are some of our favourite bars and clubs in Silom.
-Note: you may prefer to simply join a night-time tour of the gay scene, especially if you're travelling solo and want to quickly make new friends.
+These are some of our favorite bars and clubs in Silom.
+Note: you may prefer to simply join a night-time tour of the gay scene, especially if you're traveling solo and want to quickly make new friends.

-Directly across the street from Telephone is the just-as-fabulous Balcony Pub.
-The outside bit is just as busy and famous as Telephone's.
+Directly across the street from Circus is the just-as-fabulous Balcony Pub.
+The outside bit is just as busy and famous as Circus'.
 Which one you choose to hang out at really depends on where you can find a table available outside.
-Like Telephone, Balcony also has a dining area inside and karaoke bar upstairs.
+Like Circus, Balcony also has a dining area inside and a karaoke bar upstairs.
 Whilst Stranger bar has the monopoly on drag shows in Silom Soi 4, Balcony has some excellent cabaret and GoGo dancer shows on most evenings from around 10.30pm.
 Balcony is located on Silom Soi 4 and is open daily from 5.30pm until 2am.

 Also known as “the house of drag queens” the Stranger Bar was one of our favourite spots to hang out in Bangkok.
 The drag shows here are second to none, with fierce queens in amazing costumes strutting their stuff every night of the week.
 They really engage with the audience before prowling out outside along Silom Soi 4!
 Stranger made its name in the drag scene largely because its fabulous owner, (simply called M) also does drag and has close ties with Drag Race Thailand.
 The Stranger Bar is located at 114/14 Silom Soi 4 and is open every day from 5.30pm until 2am.